Ecuador, first stop on Pope tour, highlights environment exhortation

 Galapagenos are angry at new legislation that they say could reduce subsidies and open doors to big business.

-The slide in oil prices caused the central bank to slash this year’s growth forecast to 1.9 percent from 4.1 percent.
+The international slide in oil prices caused the central bank to slash this year’s growth forecast to 1.9 percent from 4.1 percent.
+Pressure is mounting on Correa to find more revenue.

-The president says the protests are part of a plot to overthrow his government, adding the tax proposals will only have an impact on the wealthiest.
-Protests turned rowdy outside his palace on Thursday, lightly injuring several policemen.
+In recent months, his government raised import tariffs and cut social security contributions.

-Additional reporting by Alexandra Valencia.; Editing by Alexandra Ulmer, Andrew Cawthorne and Jeffrey Benkoe
+The president says the protests are part of a plot to overthrow his government, adding that the latest tax proposals will only have an impact on the wealthiest.
+(Additional reporting by Alexandra Valencia.; Editing by Alexandra Ulmer, Andrew Cawthorne and Jeffrey Benkoe)